alexpeterhall/quotes/quotes.md

 ## Misc

+"You have to hold your audience in writing to the very end -- much more than in talking, when people have to be polite and listen to you." -Brenda Ueland, writer (24 Oct 1891-1985)
 "A motorcycle is a bicycle with a pandemonium attachment and is designed for the especial use of mechanical geniuses, daredevils, and lunatics." - George Fitch - (Motorcycles) [https://cdnc.ucr.edu/?a=d&d=SFC19120610.2.78&e=-------en--20--1--txt-txIN--------1]

 ## Aphorisms